-When it comes to plant roots, there are all sorts.
-One of the more common types includes aerial roots on houseplants.
-So you’re likely asking “what are aerial roots and can I plant aerial roots to make new plants.”
+When it comes to plant roots, there are all sorts and one of the more common includes aerial roots on houseplants.
+So you’re likely asking, “What are aerial roots?” and “Can I plant aerial roots to make new plants?”
 For answers to these questions, keep reading to learn more about plants with aerial roots.

 What are Aerial Roots?

 Aerial roots are roots that grow on the above-ground parts of a plant.
 Aerial roots on woody vines function as anchors, affixing the plant to supporting structures such as trellises, rocks, and walls.

 Some types of aerial roots also absorb moisture and nutrients, just like underground roots.
 Plants that live in marshes and bogs have underground roots but they can’t absorb gasses from the air.
 These plants produce above ground “breathing roots” to help them with air exchange.

 Why Does My Plant Have Roots Coming Off the Sides?